 • ReadPositionsFromKafka

 • It reads messages from a Kafka topic, and returns tuple elements of user ID and position.
 We need to specify the output type hint for a portable runner to recognise the output type correctly.
-Note that, the Kafka read and write methods has an argument called deprecated_read, which forces to use the legacy read when it is set to True.
+Note that, the Kafka read and write transforms have an argument called deprecated_read, which forces to use the legacy read when it is set to True.
 We will use the legacy read in this post to prevent a problem that is described in this GitHub issue.

 • WriteMetricsToKafka